sanchenstein/ec2_single_instance/README.md

-The following script is a CloudFormation script for a basic single EC2 instance.
+CloudFormation script for a single EC2 instance.